-Consult a counselor to help you get something off your mind.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you get something off your mind.
+Simply click here to connect with one via BetterHelp.com.

 Sometimes you may have unwanted thoughts that you want to take your mind off of.
 They stick in your head as you struggle to break free of the loop that keeps bringing them back around.

 Those thoughts can range from the mundane and inconsequential to the disturbing and scary.

 They may come from anticipation, like being nervous about an important job interview coming up in a couple of weeks.
 They could also come from past experiences, like a traumatic experience.

 Some people struggle with intrusive, looping thoughts because of a mental illness that shoves those thoughts into our thinking no matter how much we try to stop it.

 Wherever those thoughts come from, you need to have different strategies to get your mind off them.

 It’s good to have a few different strategies when these thoughts pop up.
 It’s unlikely that just one strategy is going to work all the time.
 And sometimes, you won’t be able to take your mind off them.
 Sometimes you just have to ride the wave until it concludes.